-It is possible to change the point of rotation of 3D manipulation widget, i.e. to switch between the tipping and torque.
+It is possible to change the point of rotation, i.e. to switch between the tipping and torque.
 The tipping and torque angles are tracked and reported separately.
+The "Adjust Pivot" button activates the pivot position manual adjustment mode.
 Pivot offsets can be set in Preferences.
-The user can also adjust the midline when the "Refine Midline" button is active.

 The "Reset Tooth" button cancels all the adjustments made and returns the active tooth to its original position.

 The "Reset All Teeth" button returns all the teeth to their original positions.

-As the active tooth is being moved, "Orthodontics" panel shows information about the total movements in the form of distances [mm] and angles [°] from the initial position.
+As the active tooth is being moved, the "Orthodontics" panel shows information about the total movements in the form of distances [mm] and angles [°] from the initial position.
 Movement limits can be set as monthly, bi-weekly or weekly.